Top 10 times tables practice activities

 Times tables are the bedrock of all successful mathematicians and with many pupils being assessed on them in the form of the multiplication tables check, we thought we'd bring you some tried-and-tested tips and techniques.
 The following have worked wonders in Year 4 classrooms over the years.

-10 activities to help practice times tables
+10 activities to help practise times tables

 Flashcards and mnemonics